 In the event a Clover School student or staff member has a confirmed diagnosis of COVID-19, the information will be posted here.
 Identification of the student or employee will not be shared.
 You will also be advised of any closures of classes, cohorts or campuses.

 Knowing what to expect as we move through the protocols required to keep your children safe has prompted us to create a FAQ section with particular information on our COVID-19 response.

-Yes!
-We are happy to be able to offer full-day in-person learning for all students.
-Our school day will run from 8:00 am until 3:00 pm with an optional Afternoon Extended Care Program until 5:00 pm.
+For Toddler, Pre-Primary and Primary 1 (3.8 years and under) we are happy to be able to offer full and half-day in-person learning.
 We have staggered arrival and dismissal times per class to minimize interaction between families and students.

 How many students will be in each classroom?

 We are a small school community and offer a carefully controlled environment with no more than only 115 children per campus at full capacity.
 Our class sizes vary across levels & ages, depending on classroom sizes, to allow for physical distancing within classrooms.
 We are starting the school year with a reduced capacity in each room and will continue to monitor throughout the year.
 Students will be grouped into limited cohorts of their own classrooms and will not intermingle.

 What health and safety measures are being implemented by the school to ensure the safety of students and staff for when in-person learning resumes?